MasatomoSegawa/GGJ_Dwango_Team10/README.md

 **Objectives**
 - Avoid getting hit by garlic and vampire hunters

-- Collect downed vampire hunters and bring them to the glyps
+- Collect downed vampire hunters and bring them to the glyphs

 ####Credits